geohackweek/vector/README.md

-# Lesson template for Neurohackweek
+# Lesson template for geohackweek

 How to use this template:

-1. Go to the <a href="http://import.github.com/new?import_url=https://github.com/neurohackweek/lesson-template
+1. Go to the <a href="http://import.github.com/new?import_url=https://github.com/geohackweek/lesson-template
 " target="_blank"> Github Importer</a>.
 In the top text box paste the url of this repo.
-In the bottom part choose either "Neurohackweek" (if that's an option) or your own user account and then enter the name of the lesson/repository that you wish to create.
+In the bottom part choose either "geohackweek" (if that's an option) or your own user account and then enter the name of the lesson/repository that you wish to create.

 2. Change the following variables in the `_config.yml` file: